-In short, with growing interest in apps and ML that can literally track your symptoms (and even refill prescriptions), and with more and more physicians being recruited to support app developers that respond to the individual needs of both patients and facilities, 2019 is going to be a BIG year in healthcare app development.
+In short, with a growing interest in apps and ML that can literally track your symptoms (and even refill prescriptions), and with more and more physicians being recruited to support healthcare app developers that respond to the individual needs of both patients and facilities, 2019 is going to be a BIG year in healthcare app development.

 Looking to carve out your own technological niche in the city you call home?
 Check out our list of 2019’s top trends in healthcare application development below, and find a cause that calls to your technical know-how:

 Know a doctor, a nurse, or surgery scheduler?
 You might recognize them as the ones with bags under their eyes.
 The culprit?
 Short-staffing and long hours.
 Even in 2019 many of us shrug this off as one of the realities of the U.S. healthcare system—7.9 practicing nurses and 2.6 practicing physicians per 1,000 patients.
 Totally fine.

 Thankfully, more and more medical app developers are helping private and non-profit medical organizations tackle these shortages by offering user-friendly solutions that save wasted time.